ponderworthy/MultiJACK/README.md

 # MultiJACK

-This project contains a fully operational demo of a framework which increases available audio DSP power available to a [JACK audio](http://www.jackaudio.org/) setup within a single multicore motherboard, using multiple JACK processes in concert, connected via IP transport of some sort.
+This project contains a fully operational demo of a framework which increases available audio DSP power available to a [JACK audio](http://www.jackaudio.org/) setup within a single multicore motherboard, using multiple JACK processes in concert, connected via IP transport.
 It also forms a beginning for very seamless cooperation of multiple motherboards.

 ## History and Theory